-Geddes Student Journalism Prizes
+Geddes Trust Student Journalism Prizes

 Prizes

-The Paddy Coulter Prize for Opinion Journalism – a £2,500 prize – is open to all current Oxford postgraduates or undergraduates regardless of year who specialise in writing opinion pieces on contemporary global issues.
+The prize is open to all current Oxford postgraduates or undergraduates regardless of year who specialise in writing opinion pieces on contemporary global issues.
 The winner will need to demonstrate the ability to present a compelling, thought provoking argument drawing upon evidence and reasoned judgment to support their opinions.
 The ability to communicate complex ideas in a clear and engaging manner is key.
-The prize is in memory of Paddy Coulter, journalist, broadcaster, and campaigner, who fought hard both to change the way western media regularly misrepresent life in the developing world, and to advance the interests of journalism and journalists worldwide.

 How to Apply